felixleopoldo/benchpress/docs/source/index.rst

    :width: 600

-Systematic benchmarks of structure learning algorithms for graphical models.
+Benchpress provides systematic benchmarks of structure learning algorithms for graphical models.
-A `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_  based command-line tool for making re-producible benchmarks on graphical model learning algorithms.
+It is a `Snakemake <https://snakemake.readthedocs.io>`_  based command-line tool interfaced via the file config.json.

-Benchpress implements several of the state of the arts structure learning algorithm as well as data and parameter sampling algorithms and benchmarking metrics.
+It implements several of the state of the art structure learning algorithms as well as data, parameter sampling algorithms and benchmarking metrics.
-Benchpress is interfaced via the file config.json.
-Example figures are generated using `JSON Editor Online <https://jsoneditoronline.org>`_.

 Getting started
 ###############